VideoSAVi: Self-Aligned Video Language Models without Human Supervision: Related Work

-Self-training has become a powerful method for improving language model performance \cite{gulcehreReinforcedSelfTrainingReST2023, singhHumanDataScalinga, huangLargeLanguageModels2023, zelikmanSTaRBootstrappingReasoning2022a, yeoSelftrainingLargeLanguage2024, wangSelfTrainingDirectPreference2024}.
-The main idea is for models to generate their own training data and use it to refine their performance iteratively, with notable success in enhancing reasoning and task-specific capabilities.
-Recent advances have applied self-training to vision-language models (VLMs) \cite{sun2024sq, sun2024stllava, dengEnhancingLargeVision2024} and Video-LLMs \cite{zohar2024video}.
-However, these methods often rely purely on prompting \cite{dengEnhancingLargeVision2024} to generate preference data, use expensive GPT APIs \cite{sun2024stllava}, or depend on iterative learning from feedback with ground truth labels \cite{zohar2024video}.
-Additionally, directly prompting models to generate preference data can lead to performance issues due to the inherent instability of LLMs \cite{yin2024self}.\ This creates a key research gap: developing synthetic preference data that can improve model performance without the limitations of current methods.
-Our work addresses this by combining self-questioning LLMs \cite{sun2024sq, wang-etal-2023-self-instruct} with model feedback mechanisms \cite{ahnTuningLargeMultimodal2024a}, enabling the self-training of a Video-LLM aligned with model-based preferences through DPO \cite{rafailovDirectPreferenceOptimization2023}.
+\paragraph{Self-Training.} Self-training is a powerful method for improving language model performance \citep{gulcehreReinforcedSelfTrainingReST2023, singhHumanDataScalinga, huangLargeLanguageModels2023, zelikmanSTaRBootstrappingReasoning2022a, yeoSelftrainingLargeLanguage2024, wangSelfTrainingDirectPreference2024}.
+The core idea is for models to generate their own training data and use it to refine their performance iteratively, with notable success in enhancing reasoning and task-specific capabilities.
+Recent advances extend self-training to vision-language models (VLMs) \citep{sun2024sq, sun2024stllava, dengEnhancingLargeVision2024} and Video-LLMs \citep{zohar2024video}.
+However, applying self-training to the video domain introduces unique challenges due to the complex spatiotemporal nature of videos.
+Existing methods often rely on expensive teacher models ~\citep{sun2024stllava}, require ground truth labels~\citep{zohar2024video}, or focus on isolated aspects of video understanding.
+Moreover, they struggle to generate high-quality preference data that captures nuanced relationships between visual elements across time~\citep{yin2024self}.
+Our work addresses these limitations by introducing a novel self-alignment framework tailored for video understanding.
+We integrate a self-critiquing mechanism with preference-based learning, enabling Video-LLMs to automatically detect and correct their own reasoning errors across spatial and temporal dimensions.